redis/redis-doc/topics/streams-intro.md

 We have just to repeat the same ID twice in the arguments.
 Now that we have some idea, Alice may decide that after 20 hours of not processing messages, Bob will probably not recover in time, and it's time to *claim* such messages and resume the processing in place of Bob.
 To do so, we use the **XCLAIM** command.

-This command is very complex and full of options in its full form, since it is used for replication of consumer groups changes, but we'll use just the arguments that we need normally.
-In this case it is as simple as calling it like that:
+This command is very complex and full of options in its full form, since it is used for replication of changes to consumer groups, but normally we only use the arguments that we need.
+In this case it is as simple as calling it like this:

 ```
 XCLAIM <key> <group> <consumer> <min-idle-time> <ID-1> <ID-2> ... <ID-N>
 ```

-Basically we say, for this specific key and group, I want that the message IDs specified will change ownership, and will be assigned to the specified consumer name `<consumer>`.
+Basically we say, for this specific key and group, I want the specified message IDs to change ownership to the specified consumer name `<consumer>`.
 However, we also provide a minimum idle time, so that the operation will only work if the idle time of the mentioned messages is greater than the specified idle time.
-This is useful because maybe two clients are retrying to claim a message at the same time:
+This is useful because maybe two clients are trying to claim a message at the same time:

 ```
 Client 1: XCLAIM mystream mygroup Alice 3600000 1526569498055-0
-Clinet 2: XCLAIM mystream mygroup Lora 3600000 1526569498055-0
+Client 2: XCLAIM mystream mygroup Lora 3600000 1526569498055-0
 ```

 However claiming a message, as a side effect will reset its idle time!
-And will increment its number of deliveries counter, so the second client will fail claiming it.
+And will increment its number of deliveries counter, so the second client will fail to claim it.
 In this way we avoid trivial re-processing of messages (even if in the general case you cannot obtain exactly once processing).

 This is the result of the command execution: